John W. Bowen

 *John Wesley Bowen was born on this date in 1855.
 He was a Black teacher and Methodist clergyman.

-John Wesley Edward Bowen was born in New Orleans, Louisiana, the son of Edward Bowen and Rose Simon Bowen.
+John Wesley Edward Bowen was born in New Orleans, Louisiana, and was the son of Edward Bowen and Rose Simon Bowen.
 Edward Bowen, a carpenter, was originally from Maryland and later lived in Washington, D.C., but moved to New Orleans, where he was enslaved until he purchased his freedom.
-In 1858, he purchased freedom for his wife and son, who were then three years old.
-Bowen’s father later served in the Union Army during the American Civil War.
+In 1858, he bought freedom for his wife and son, who were then three years old.
+Bowen's father later served in the Union Army during the American Civil War.

 His mother, Rose Simon Bowen, was the granddaughter of an African princess of the Jolloffer tribe on the west coast of Africa.
 After the War, J. W. E. Bowen studied at the Union Normal School in New Orleans and New Orleans University.
 Bowen received a Bachelor of Arts degree with the university's first graduating class in 1878.
 From 1878 to 1882, he taught mathematics, Latin, and Greek at Central Tennessee College (later known as Walden University (Tennessee)) in Nashville.
 In 1882, Bowen began theological studies at Boston University.
 While a theological student, he was the pastor of Revere Street Methodist Episcopal Church in Boston, Massachusetts.